How you can increase your chances of approval.

 Although personal loans are open and can be used for a number of things, not every lender allows your loan to be used for just anything.
 For example, you may not be able to use your loan funds for secondary education expenses or your business.
-Check with your lender to ensure you can apply your funds to whatever you need.
+Check with your lender to make sure you can apply your funds to whatever you need.